tannewt/wa-law.org/site/org/washington_state_association_of_counties/README.md

 * ❓💵 Travis Dutton

 ### [HB 2236](/bill/2025-26/hb/2236/) - Concerning the housing finance commission. 👍1

+### [HB 2258](/bill/2025-26/hb/2258/) - Authorizing cities and counties the ability to levy a household excise tax for the operation, maintenance, and capital needs of animal control and shelter systems.  👍1

 ### [HB 2271](/bill/2025-26/hb/2271/) - Plastics/recycled content 👍2
 * 👍💵 Travis Dutton